netgroup-polito/frog4-openstack-do/README_INSTALL.md

 Finally, in the `[openstack_orchestrator]` section, you have to set the field `identity_api_version` to `2`.

+## Domain description

+As mentioned above, the file `MyResourceDescription.json` contains the decsription of the domain, both from the *networking* (e.g., information about boundary interfaces) and *computing* (i.e., functional capabilities) points of view.

+Note that the functional capabilties should correspond to those available in the Datastore used by the OpenStack domain orchestrator.

 # Adding the WEB GUI on top of the SDN domain orchestrator